John Weale (publisher)

-John Weale (1791 – December 18, 1862 in Maida Vale) was an English publisher of popular scientific, architectural, engineering and educational works.
+John Weale (1791 – 18 December 1862, in Maida Vale) was an English publisher of popular scientific, architectural, engineering and educational works.

 Life

-He went into the trade first with George Priestley in St Giles, London who died around 1812, and worked then with Priestley's widow.
+He first began publishing with George Priestley in St Giles, London who died around 1812, and worked then with Priestley's widow.
 He took a particular interest in the study of architecture.
 In 1823 he issued a bibliographical Catalogue of Works on Architecture and the Fine Arts, of which a new edition appeared in 1854.
 He bought the architectural publishing business at 59 High Holborn built up by Isaac Taylor and his son Josiah Taylor as The Architectural Library, after Josiah's death in 1834.

 He followed the Catalogue in 1849–50 with a Rudimentary Dictionary of Terms used in Architecture, Building, and Engineering, a work which reached a fifth edition in 1876.

 Weale died in London on 18 December 1862.